 Health risks can occur to any cat regardless of where they spend most of their time.
 Indoor cats are just as much at risk of certain conditions as outdoor cats.
-In fact, some conditions are more likely to occur specifically to indoor cats.
+In fact, some conditions are more likely to occur, specifically in indoor cats.

 Indoor cats may be more likely to experience anxiety and stress as they aren’t able to participate in some behaviors that are natural to them (like hunting and seeking).
 Feline anxiety can manifest in many ways, including inappropriate urination, decreased appetite, and excessive grooming, all of which can cause further health problems.
 Some insurance policies will cover medical treatment for behavioral issues.

 Can I Get Pet Insurance if My Cat Is Already Sick?

 Most standard pet insurance issuers will not cover cats with pre-existing medical conditions.
 That said, it is not impossible to find a carrier that will hear your case, but you will need to seek out specialist insurers.
 Just as with human insurance issuers, covering a pet with a pre-existing condition is considered to be high-risk.
 These can be very difficult to find and often have a lot of restrictions as most insurers don’t want to deal with health conditions that will create a lot of claims.

 Some insurers may cover certain pre-existing conditions provided that they’re considered curable.
 These conditions include urinary tract infections, upper respiratory infections, gastrointestinal issues, and ear infections.